javier-gallardo-saenz/CS4350/README.md

 1. Go to `GAD/experiments/QM9/`.
 2. Refer to the `README.md` file within this directory for detailed instructions and ready-to-use sample commands.

+---

+## 📚 Appendix: Additional Ablation Study

+Due to space constraints in the main report, we performed an additional ablation study whose results could not be included.
+These results can be found in the following file:

+`GAD/experiments/QM9/saved_models/prop0_ablation_study/results.txt`